BozarthPrime/atom-presentation-mode/README.md

 ## FAQ
 ##### My tree view did not come back up when I left Presentation Mode.
 Why?
 A: I know.
 It is unfortunate but I have not figured out how to solve that yet.
 The only way I could find to hide it properly was to disable it and then re-enable it when you leave presentation mode.
 When enabled it does not show by default.
 You can toggle it back into view with `ctrl-\`.

+## Credits
+- [gianmarcotoso](https://atom.io/users/gianmarcotoso) for making [atom-hide-tabs](https://atom.io/packages/atom-hide-tabs) which I somewhat based parts of this code off of and was using in my cobbled together version of being able to do this before making this.